-You should see a health care provider if you develop a fever and symptoms of lower respiratory illness, such as cough or shortness of breath, within 14 days after traveling from countries in or near the Arabian Peninsula*.
-You should tell the health care provider about your recent travel before you go in for an appointment.
+- Call a doctor if you develop a fever and symptoms of lower respiratory illness, such as cough or shortness of breath, within 14 days after traveling from countries in or near the Arabian Peninsula.* You should tell the doctor about your recent travel before you go in for an appointment.

 - Consider other more common causes of respiratory illness, such as influenza.

 - Evaluate patients using CDC’s case definitions and guidance.

 - Immediately report patients with unexplained respiratory illness and who meet CDC’s criteria for “patient under investigation (PUI)” to CDC through the state or local health department.

 - Collect specimens for MERS-CoV testing from all PUIs.